Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Detailed Explanation about Beta Sampling

 where $\mu_\gD\in[0, 1]$ is the probability mean of the highest DUAL score training sample.
 To ensure stability, we compute this as the average probability mean of the 10 highest DUAL score training samples.
-Additionally, as mentioned earlier, we set the value of $C$ to 15 across all experiments.
-For technical details, we add 1 to $\alpha_r$ to further ensure that the PDF remains stationary at low pruning ratios.
+Additionally, as mentioned in Appendix~\ref{Appendix_Technical_Details_of_Ours}, we set the value of $C$ to 15 across all experiments.
+Recall that the variance of a Beta distribution with parameters is given by $\frac{\alpha\beta}{(\alpha+\beta)^2(\alpha+\beta+1)}$, so increasing $C$ leads to a lower variance, an effect illustrated in \cref{fig:C_varing_beta}.
+This enables a more concentrated sampling distribution in a specific region, improving the effectiveness of the sampling process by reducing unnecessary spread.
+In an implementation, we add 1 to $\alpha_r$ to provide a more targeted sampling.

-We illustrate the Beta PDF, as defined above, in Figure~\ref{fig:beta_pdf} for different values of $c_\gD$.
+Now we justify our choice of parameters $\alpha_r$ and $\beta_r$ in the Beta distribution.
+When the pruning ratio is set to zero, $\alpha_r$ and $\beta_r$ are configured so that the mean of the Beta distribution (which is $\frac{\alpha}{\alpha+\beta}$) matches the prediction mean of the highest-scoring sample.
+This allows the sampling to focus on high-score samples at low pruning ratios.
+To gradually include easier samples as the pruning ratio increases, we set parameters $\alpha_r$ and $\beta_r$ depending on the pruning ratio.
+While BOSS \citep{acharyabalancing} adjusts these parameters such that the mode of the Beta distribution (which is $\frac{\alpha-1}{\alpha+\beta-2}$ for $\alpha, \beta > 1$) scales linearly with the pruning ratio $r$, we adopt a non-linear scaling by raising $r$ to the power of $c_D$.
+This results in a PDF that is remains almost stationary at low pruning ratios, but gradually shifts toward easier samples in a polynomial manner as the pruning ratio increases.

+The hyperparameter $c_D$ is chosen based on the relative complexity of the dataset.
+We assumed that a larger dataset, which may have more samples per class, tends to be relatively easier.
+A higher value of $c_D$ results in smaller $\beta_r$, thereby increasing the mean and reducing the variance of the Beta distribution.
+For more difficult datasets, sampling easier examples becomes more important, which justifies using a larger $c_D$.
+Figure~\ref{fig:beta_pdf} illustrates the Beta PDF for different values of $c_\gD$.
 In both subplots, we set $\mu_\gD$ as 0.25.
-The left subplot shows the PDF with $c_\gD=5.5$, which corresponds to the value used in CIFAR-10 experiments, while the right subplot visualizes the PDF where $c_\gD=4$, corresponding to CIFAR-100.
+The left subplot shows the PDF with $c_\gD=5.5$, which corresponds to the value used in our CIFAR-10 experiments, while the right subplot shows the case where $c_\gD=4$, which is used in CIFAR-100.